julianderks/Classifying-Fashion-Articles/readme.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+TO DO

-_For more examples, please refer to the [Documentation](https://example.com)_
+Additional screenshots, code examples and demo of scraping / training / using the webapp.

 <p align="right">(<a href="#top">back to top</a>)</p>